joel/csvbuilder-core/README.md

 # Architecture

-It is divided into three sections, the public, internal and mixins sections.
+It is organized into three sections, the public, internal and mixins.

 <img width="215" alt="Screenshot 2022-12-28 at 12 53 59 PM" src="https://user-images.githubusercontent.com/5789/209835572-01d1a7e5-3175-490c-a166-1b9b74908390.png">